christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 Because `forgejo.org/services/automerge` is interested in such messages, it creates a struct abiding by the `Notifier` interface.
 The notifier implements the `PullRequestReview` function and registers itself with the broker.
 Therefore the broker doesn't have to import the `forgejo.org/services/automerge` package.
-This is called dependency injection and resolved the cyclic dependency.
+This is called dependency injection and resolves the cyclic dependency.
 Here is some example code:

 ```go